 on him to decide our route and give me directions through our intercom, so this

-year Sam (my other half) and I, would be navigating ourselves to and from the Czech Republic Alps, using just a 30-year-old printed map.
+year my other half and I would be navigating ourselves to and from the Czech Republic Alps, using just a 30-year-old paper map.

 We allowed ourselves 3 full days to ride to Bardonecchia, planning to cover around 250 - 300 miles a day.
 Considering that we had no sat nav, it was actually quite easy to navigate through